WillKoehrsen/Data-Analysis/stocker/readme.md

 data (2014-2016) and tested on 2017.
 The average error on the training and testing data for each prior is calculated and displayed as well as the average uncertainty (range) of the data for both the training and testing sets.
-The average error is the mean of the absolute difference between the prediction and the correct value in dollars, and the uncertainty is the upper estimate minus the lower estimate in dollars as well.
+The average error is the mean of the absolute difference between the prediction and the correct value in dollars.
+The uncertainty is the upper estimate minus the lower estimate in dollars.
 A graph of these results is also produced.
 This method is useful for choosing a proper cps in combination with the analysis graphical results.